JiaoZhang-Amanda/CS-interview/Networking/Networking Concept Interview Q.md

 * HTTPS websites use data encryption.
 HTTP transfers data in plain text while HTTPS transfers data in cipher text (encrypt text).
 * HTTPs is slower than HTTP
 * HTTP does not require any certificates and HTTPS needs SSL Certificates

+### Network security protocols
+* Network security protocols are primarily designed to prevent any unauthorized user, application, service or device from accessing network data.
+This applies to virtually all data types regardless of the network medium used.
+* Network security protocols generally implement cryptography and encryption techniques to secure the data so that it can only be decrypted with a special algorithm, logical key, mathematical formula and/or a combination of all of them.
+Some of the popular network security protocols include Secure File Transfer Protocol (SFTP), Secure Hypertext Transfer Protocol (HTTPS) and Secure Socket Layer (SSL).

 ### 6. SSL
 SSL is the secure socket layer, a cryptographic protocol to encrypt network traffic.
 HTTPS is HTTP over SSL.